aiidateam/aiida-website/docs/news/posts/2024-12-13-core-plugins.md

 However, as many of them have been in use by developers over the past years, have since been quite stable, and we think they could benefit many users, we _do_ feel comfortable to promote them to a larger audience.
 Well, that's why created this blog post!

-Finally, we also added an [overview of these plugins](https://aiida.readthedocs.io/projects/aiida-core/en/latest/reference/core_plugins.html) to the documentation of AiiDA, which is also linked to from a new panel of the [landing page](https://aiida.readthedocs.io/projects/aiida-core/en/latest/).
+Finally, we also added an [overview of these plugins](https://aiida.readthedocs.io/projects/aiida-core/en/latest/reference/core_plugins.html) to the latest documentation of AiiDA, which is also linked to from a new panel of the [landing page](https://aiida.readthedocs.io/projects/aiida-core/en/latest/)

 [^1]: